dogi/dogi.github.io/pages/htmlresources.md

 Find out HTML5 and Javascript applications to upload it into Bell app.
 Adding resources to bell app library and make Bell much more interesting and interactive.

+> Note for Boaz:
+> this is just an example

 ##Documentation:
 Documentation helps to understand overall progress of project.
 Visit following link to learn more about it.Visit following link to learn more bout it.
 [Google Doc](https://docs.google.com/document/d/1aAzah833gWCQ2hWtGyMJLIK83nmunPJn42bnliLrxDk/edit?usp=sharing)